Romqqa/MapperAnnotationProcessor/README.md

 )
 ```
 ### @MappingConstructor
-If you have more then one constructor library will choose the most suitable one, also you can also specify the constructor itself with the annotation **@MappingConstructor**
+If you have more than one constructor, library will choose the most suitable one.
+Also you can specify the constructor you need with @MappingConstructor annotation
 ```
 @Mapper(User::class)
 class UserDto(